SPATIA: Multimodal Generation and Prediction of Spatial Cell Phenotypes: Related Work

-\xhdr{Computational Pathology Models} Vision-only models like HIPT \cite{chen2022scaling} and UNI \cite{chen2024uni} harness hierarchical and self-supervised ViT pretraining on gigapixel WSIs, achieving state-of-the-art performance in cancer subtyping and multi-task evaluations.
-Vision-language approaches such as CONCH \cite{lu2024conch} and TITAN \cite{ding2024titan} employ contrastive and generative alignment with captions and reports to enable retrieval and report generation.
-Multimodal image-omic models such as ST-Align \cite{lin2024stalign}, STimage-1K4M \cite{chen2024stimage}, HEST-1k \cite{jaume2024hest}, Hist2Cell \cite{zhao2024hist2cell}, and Stem \cite{zhu2025diffusion} integrate spatial transcriptomics and morphology for gene expression inference and cell mapping.
-However, existing models are also constrained to spot-level resolution and do not capture single-cell granularity, which is crucial for dissecting cellular heterogeneity and microenvironmental interactions.
-Vision-only models lack explicit neighborhood or multi-scale tissue context, while vision-language models depend heavily on textual annotations, which can vary in quality and are often unavailable in high-throughput spatial settings.
+\xhdr{Computational Pathology Models} Vision-only models, such as HIPT ~\citep{chen2022scaling} and UNI ~\citep{chen2024uni}, utilize hierarchical and self-supervised ViT pretraining on gigapixel WSIs.
+Vision-language approaches such as CONCH ~\citep{lu2024conch} and TITAN ~\citep{ding2024titan} employ contrastive and generative alignment with captions and reports to enable retrieval and report generation.
+Multimodal image-omic models such as ST-Align ~\citep{lin2024stalign}, STimage-1K4M ~\citep{chen2024stimage}, HEST-1k ~\citep{jaume2024hest} integrate spatial transcriptomics and morphology for gene expression inference and cell mapping.
+However, existing models are also constrained to spot-level resolution and do not capture cell-level granularity, which is crucial for dissecting cellular heterogeneity and microenvironmental interactions.
+Vision-only models lack explicit neighborhood or multi-level tissue context, whereas vision-language models heavily depend on textual annotations, which can vary in quality.

-\xhdr{Generative Models} Diffusion-based generative models have been applied to a large range of tasks in different domains.
-A popular strategy among them is to formulate the task as a conditional generation problem \cite{zhang2023adding}, using diffusion models to predict the distribution of outputs conditioned on the inputs \cite{ddpm, dmbeatgan}.
-This has achieved success in text-to-image generation \cite{saharia2022photorealistic,10.1145/3664647.3681212}, image super-resolution \cite{saharia2022image}, image inpainting \cite{saharia2022palette}, etc. It is also used in applications for different domains such as cellular morphology painting \cite{navidi2025morphodiff}, Heartbeat Waveform Monitoring~\cite{wang2025fine}, and protein pocket generation \cite{zhang2024efficient}, etc. Meanwhile, efforts have been made to make diffusion models more efficient and accurate. \cite{snapfusion} reduces the computation of the image decoder via data distillation.
-Other works \cite{ddim, score, consistency} reduce the required number of denoising steps.
-Training-free efficiency enhancement schemes are also explored \cite{wang2024attentiondriventrainingfreeefficiencyenhancement,kim2023tokenfusionbridginggap}.